This is an excerpt a friend wrote about an experience we shared together.

-I ran a lot on my mission with Sister Stott, so I wasn't in awful shape.
+I ran a lot on my mission, so I wasn't in awful shape.
 But, as you may know, bike muscles and running muscles are very, very, very different.
 So different, in fact, I don't know if they even touch each other!

 Anyway, the first few days in this new area had me red faced and on one particularly hot day I had to walk my bike up the hill.
 Polly, on the other hand, was a mountain biker before her mission, so she didn't have a problem getting up this hill.

 After weeks of practice, I was getting better and better and very proud of my accomplishment.
 Then, one day it happened . . .
 I beat Sister Oveson up the hill!
 I was giddy!
 She was confused.
 It must have played tricks on her mind because for a solid week after that she could barely keep up with me.